0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 Partisia Blockchain is governed by a group of system smart contracts.
 The system contracts solve different types of tasks.
 Below the contracts and plugins are listed under a category and description of their overall responsibilities.
 Each contract has a link for to the contract through the [Partisia Blockchain Browser](https://browser.partisiablockchain.com/).
-There you can see the contract state and invoke the actions of the contract with your [wallet](https://snaps.metamask.io/snap/npm/partisiablockchain/snap/).
+In the browser you can see the contract state and invoke the actions of the contract with your [wallet](https://snaps.metamask.io/snap/npm/partisiablockchain/snap/).